 Second, a Stages system costs from £599 to £799 (depending on the crank you go for).
 Now, before someone points it out, you’re not going to find that kind of cash in loose change down the back of the sofa, but it does put power measurement within reach of a whole lot more people than before.

 We’ll give you a bonus third reason why Stages might interest you: it sends out the information via both ANT+ and Bluetooth Smart meaning you can get readouts on a vast number of different devices, so you might already have something that’s compatible.

 We’ll do a deep and meaningful discussion of all the different power-measuring options available one of these days (we’d have done one already but that pesky Eurobike has got in the way and taken up all our time lately).
 Here, though, we’ll just tell you a bit about the Stages system…

 Why might you be interested in measuring power in the first place?
 It used to be that power measurement was only for hardcore racers, largely because of the price, but it actually makes a lot of sense for anyone wanting to get the maximum level of fitness/training benefit from their time of the bike – and that’s most of us.
 Training by heart rate is good for this.
 Training by power and heart rate is better.

 The Stages system is simple by power meter standards.
-It relies on a bending beam that Stages add in a hollow to a groupset manufacturer’s crank – say a Dura-Ace non-driveside crank supplied by Shimano.
+It relies on a bending beam that Stages add in a pod attached to a groupset manufacturer’s crank – say a Dura-Ace non-driveside crank supplied by Shimano.